Cyrix126/promptable/promptable/ISSUE.md

 cargo expand can be used to see the result of the macro.

+See how derive_more arrives to get debugging with strings.

 ## No analyze of code from LSP server on strings